Culinary Travel in Italy

 The Traditional Cooking of the Langhe

-After several trips to Italy using the French Michelin red guide to Italian hotels and restaurants as our authority, some Italian acquaintances in the Piedmonte directed us to a place called Albaretto della Torre, a tiny village in the Langhe, the center of the regions greatest wines.
+After several trips to Italy using the dependable French Michelin red guide to Italian hotels and restaurants as our authority, some Italian acquaintances in the Piedmonte directed us to a place called Albaretto della Torre, a tiny village in the Langhe, the center of greatest wines in a region known for its superb wines.
 The restaurant they recommended was simply called De Ceasare, after its owner Ceasare Giaccone, the genius of the Langue.

 Just ask around in the village, we were told.
 Everyone knows Ceasare.